Skip to main content

 Most D3 supplements are made from lanolin (sheep wool oil).
 Vegan D3 is typically derived from lichen (a plant-like organism that produces D3 naturally).
 Both raise blood levels effectively when dosed correctly, so vegans and vegetarians do not need to settle for D2.

 Some clinicians give intramuscular vitamin D injections, usually D3 in the 100,000 to 300,000 IU range.
 The benefit is that injections bypass gut absorption issues and last for months.
 The downside is that you cannot adjust quickly, and overdosing is harder to reverse.
-I prefer daily oral D3 for most patients because it gives finer control.
+Daily oral D3 is preferred for most patients because it gives finer control.

 A 6 to 12 month supply of high-quality D3 (often combined with K2 MK-7) usually costs $15 to $40 from third-party tested brands.
 Insurance does not cover supplements, but the cost is low compared to most prescriptions.
 The 50,000 IU D2 prescription (Drisdol) often costs more out of pocket than a year of better D3.